swemurali/FindMaximum/README.md

 i)	# To find the maximum of marks using the list method sort.
 ```
-Program to mark the maximum of marks using the list method sort
 Developed by: suwetha.M
 RegisterNumber: 21006216
 def max_marks(marks):